MyPureCloud/terraform-provider-genesyscloud/docs/resources/flow.md

 - `force_unlock` (Boolean) Will perform a force unlock on an architect flow before beginning the publication process.
 NOTE: The force unlock publishes the 'draft' architect flow and then publishes the flow named in this resource.
 This mirrors the behavior found in the archy CLI tool.
+- `name` (String) Flow Name used for export purposes.
+Note: The 'substitutions' block should be used to set/change 'name' and any other fields in the yaml file
 - `substitutions` (Map of String) A substitution is a key value pair where the key is the value you want to replace, and the value is the value to substitute in its place.
+- `type` (String) Flow Type used for export purposes.
+Note: The 'substitutions' block should be used to set/change 'type' and any other fields in the yaml file

 ### Read-Only